RickLikeJD/TapeManager/README.md

-# TapeSerializer
+# TapeManager
-A tape serializer for Just Dance 2020 using classes :)
+A tape manager for Just Dance 2020(legacy versions) using classes :)